 Path of Ancestry

-Path of Ancestry appears in 30% of tracked Commander decks.
-When drawn, 73% of copies are played before the game ends, with a median first-play turn of 4.
+Path of Ancestry sits in 31% of tracked Commander decks on Playgroup Live.
+When drawn, 73% of copies reach the battlefield, with a median first-cast turn of 4.0.

-The commander distribution is notably broad.
-834 distinct players have brought this card to a tracked game, and the single heaviest contributor accounts for just 2% of all instances.
-That spread is a sign of genuine cross-archetype adoption rather than a niche spike.
-Tribal commanders from two-color aggro builds up to five-color goodstuff decks all show up in the top-commander list.
+The commander distribution is broad.
+1274 distinct players have brought Path of Ancestry to a tracked game, and the single heaviest contributor accounts for just 1% of all instances.
+This is a well-spread signal, not a one-player artifact.
+Tribal commanders across every color combination show up in the top lists, confirming that the card's value scales with any creature-type theme rather than a single archetype.

-- 30% of tracked Commander decks run Path of Ancestry
+- 31% of tracked Commander decks include Path of Ancestry

 - 73% of drawn copies reach the battlefield before the game ends

-- 834 distinct players have brought this card to a tracked game
+- 1274 distinct players have brought it to a tracked multiplayer game

 First-cast turn

-2466 brought · 834 playersOf 2466 copies brought to games, 607 were drawn, 441 of those were played, and the large majority remained on the battlefield through end of game.
+4196 brought · 1274 playersOf 4196 copies brought to tracked multiplayer games, 1018 were drawn, 746 of those were cast, and the overwhelming majority stayed on the battlefield through end of game, making Path of Ancestry one of the stickiest lands in the format.

-When players drew this card but left it in hand, they won 27% (n=162) — about the same as leaving it in the library.
+When players drew this card but left it in hand, they won 28% (n=264) — about the same as leaving it in the library.
 Those players survived long enough to draw it, so the gap above is about the card resolving, not just about surviving.

-Observed gap +3.5pp; 95% confidence interval -0.5pp to +7.5pp.
+Observed gap +4.4pp; 95% confidence interval +1.3pp to +7.5pp.
 Correlational, not causal: powerful payoffs also get cast more often in games you are already winning.

 Final zone distribution